 These are a planned feature of our work programmes across the school.
 There are a variety of day visits to places of specific interest, which directly relate to work that the children are undertaking and our whole school themes.

 Children also experience outdoor learning around the school grounds and the village itself, including use of our forest school area.
-The safety of the children on such visits is our paramount concern and the arrangements always meet or exceed the requirements of the Local Education Authority.
-There is also a biannual residential visit for Year 5 and 6 to Hilltop Outdoor Centre in North Norfolk.
+There is also a biannual residential visit for Year 5 and 6 children.

 We value every pupil within an environment which supports the growth of self-confidence and self esteem.
 We endeavour to maximise each child’s opportunities, regardless of race, gender, language, culture, religion or disability.